rajatmodi62/rajatmodi62.github.io/_posts/2026-08-07-cnn_equivariance.md

 I still believe that some way for a neural net to remain equivariant across rotations of the input is necessary to get the kind of generalization we want.
 The question then is: is there a way to merely program geometrical constraints without doing a lot of data fitting?
 It turns out yours truly already has the answer, but you will have to wait and watch, lol.
 Do we really have the answer?
 Nah, just kidding.

+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> The superficial argument </span>

+For other people, the above post is garbage.
+They would prefer to enforce invariance through data augmentation.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);"> The prize in the end </span>